Yeo One: 2016–present: Debut with Pentagon and solo activities

 In 2020, Yeo One returned to the small screen as a fictionalized version of himself on the TV Chosun entertainment drama Somehow Family.
 The show aired in March 2020, but was suspended after only two episodes due to the non-payment of staff.
 The show resumed filming in June but, due to scheduling conflicts, Yeo One was replaced by Shin Won-ho of Cross Gene.
 In August, Yeo One was cast as Nigel Bottom in the Korean adaptation of the comedy musical Something Rotten!.
 The play ran from August 7 to October 18.
 Later that year, he was the cover model for the September 2020 issue of Men's Health Korea.

 In February 2021, Yeo One starred in the web drama Nickname Pine Leaf for the SBS YouTube channel yogurD, where he plays two different versions of himself: PD Yeo Chang-gu and Pentagon's Yeo One.
+He appeared on the cover of Men's Health Korea for the second time in November.

 In August 2022, he appeared in the KBS2 drama If You Wish Upon Me.
 Later that year, he starred in the King Sejong Institute Foundation web series There is an Idol in my Living Room as a fictionalized version of himself.'

 On October 9, 2023, it was announced that Yeo One had left Cube Entertainment alongside fellow Pentagon members Yan An, Yuto, Kino, and Wooseok.
 Later that month, he announced his first solo fan concert, to be held on November 25, which sold out within one minute.

 In January 2024, Yeo One joined the reality music competition show Build Up: Vocal Boy Group Survival.
+In February, he held his first Japanese fan concert.

+After Yeo One's military discharge, he embarked on his first Asia tour in 2026.
+He released his first digital single "Run It Up" on February 11.

+Personal life

+Health

+In February 2022, Yeo One suffered a back injury after a car accident caused by a drunk driver.
+He temporarily withdrew from Pentagon's activities to recover.
+The following month, he and fellow bandmate Wooseok tested positive for COVID-19.

+Military service

+Yeo One began his mandatory military service on May 28, 2024.
+He was discharged on November 27, 2025.